Nathaniel Turner (missionary): Tasmania Mission, 1831 to 1836

 On his return to Tasmania from Sydney, Nathaniel had to make a number of journeys up to Launceston by horse.
 The 142 mile round trip was pretty rough going.
 In Launceston Nathaniel and his colleague John Manton were received by Isaac Sherwin, a cousin of Anne Turner.
 Nathaniel would visit the various villages and stations en route, taking in a large circuit, and preaching to chain-gangs of convicts working on the roads.
 Meanwhile, Anne was left at home to bring up the ever-growing family.

 In early 1832 Nathaniel was away for two months to attend the District Meeting in Sydney again, and the family was afflicted with whooping cough.
 For two more years they carried on in Hobart, with Nathaniel regularly visiting Launceston.
 The church grew, and Nathaniel made more converts; he obtained land in Launceston to build a church, and preached to hundreds of settlers and convicts alike.
-On 20 July 1835 Anne gave birth to her ninth child - a girl they called Mary Emma Bloor Turner - Bloor after Mrs Turner's maternal grandmother.
+On 5 April 1834 Anne gave birth to her ninth child, Charles Wesley Turner and on 20 July 1835 Anne gave birth to her tenth child - a girl they called Mary Emma Bloor Turner - Bloor after Mrs Turner's maternal grandmother.
 The girl was known as Emma, and was baptized on 6 September.

 By December 1835 Nathaniel had served four years in Hobart, and was sent by the Society to Sydney.
 By now he was 42, and his wife Anne 37; the baby Emma only five months old.
 However, on arrival in Sydney he was told that the Mission in New Zealand was in need of co-ordination and leadership.